-If you believe this, then you’ve never been poor.
 If poverty is a good thing, then abject poverty must be great!
 But there is nothing admirable about a 12 year old girl selling her body for food money or babies dying from preventable diseases.

 The devil wants you to think that poverty is a gift from God or that it is a controversial subject.
 It is not.
 Poverty is part of the curse, while prosperity is part of God’s provision made available to us through the cross.
 (What do you think “blessing” means?)